 The College's tendering procedure ensures that the College complies with its legal obligations concerning UK procurement legislation.
-This applies to written contracts for all forms of procurement or hire with a total value exceeding a specified threshold value.
+This applies to written contracts for all forms of procurement or hire with a total value exceeding a specified threshold value which are £214,904 for the supply of goods and services and £5,372,609 for works.

-It is the responsibility of budget holders to ensure that any purchases likely to exceed the thresholds are notified well in advance of the order to permit advertisements in official journals, etc. Current thresholds are set out in the College's procedures.
+It is the responsibility of budget holders to ensure that any purchases likely to exceed the thresholds are notified well in advance of the order to permit advertisements in official journals, etc.